Honorary Doctorate vs. PhD: Key Differences Explained

 A PhD is a journey of dedication, thirst for knowledge, rigorous academics, and intellectual curiosity.

-What is an Honorary Doctorate Degree?
+What is an Honorary Doctorate?

 Comparison Table: Honorary Doctorate vs. PhD – Earned Doctorate